 Sending and receiving messages on the stream and ring-buffer channels

-All of the messages and message payloads which may be sent or received over stream and ring buffer channels are defined in stream.fidl and ring_buffer.fidl.
+All of the messages and message payloads that may be sent or received over stream and ring buffer channels are defined in stream.fidl and ring_buffer.fidl.
 Messages may be sent to the driver using the zx_channel_write(...) syscall.
 If a response is expected, it may be read using the zx_channel_read(...) syscall.
 Best practice, however, is to queue packets for your channel(s) port using the zx_port_queue(...) syscall, and use the zx_port_wait(...) syscall to determine when your set of channels have messages (either expected responses or asynchronous notifications) to be read.
 There are bindings for different languages to facilitate sending and receiving FIDL messages, and in particular for C++ drivers there is also a library SimpleAudioStream that facilitates the creation of drivers in C++, this library uses the LLCPP bindings to send and receive FIDL messages.

 Format related protocol messages allow the driver to list its supported